Naw-R/CART-253/Projects/3-Variation-Jam/README.md

 - **Word Structure**:
   - Squares representing the number of letters in the phrase are displayed.
   - Visual gaps indicate spaces between words in multi-word phrases.
-  - Correctly guessed letters appear in their respective squares.
+  - Correctly guessed letters appear in their respective squares in green.
 - **Timer**: A countdown timer starts at 30 seconds.

 ### **3. Input and Feedback**